pingcap/docs/dev/reference/tools/tidb-lightning/glossary.md

 ### Scattering

-An operation which randomly reassigns the leader and members of a [region](/dev/glossary.md#regionpeerraft-group).
-Scattering ensures the imported data are distributed evenly among all TiKV stores, and thus reduces PD's work.
+An operation which randomly reassigns the leader and the peers of a [region](/dev/glossary.md#regionpeerraft-group).
+Scattering ensures that the imported data are distributed evenly among TiKV stores.
+This reduces stress on PD.

 ### Splitting